As someone who has experienced two early miscarriages, I can say having a miscarriage is really, really hard.

 One of the major foundational steps to increasing your changes of having a healthy pregnancy is to take some basic vitamins, minerals, and EFA’s.
 There are specific vitamins and minerals that are necessary for a healthy reproductive system, hormonal balance, and ovulation.

 Building a healthy foundation is a two punch step.
-You will want to be taking a multivitamin and omega 3 supplements.
-But the key here is not to just take any multivitamin.
+You will want to be taking a multivitamin and an omega 3 supplement, but the key here is not to just take any multivitamin.
 The best multivitamin to take for fertility and pregnancy is a prenatal multivitamin.
 But be careful when you are choosing which one to take.
 NOT ALL SUPPLEMENTS ARE CREATED EQUAL.
 Make sure you are taking a whole food prenatal multivitamin.
 You also need to make sure your prenatal vitamin contains B6, B12 and folic acid (folate).
 This combination has been shown to help prevent miscarriages due to high homocysteine levels.

 Essential fatty acids are also extremely important for miscarriage prevention through creating a healthy body.
 EFA’s, specifically omega 3’s, are responsible for many fertility actions.
-But specifically for aiding in possibly preventing miscarriage – they help to reduce inflammation, aiding in hormone production and hormone balance.
+But, specifically for aiding in possibly preventing miscarriage – they help to reduce inflammation, aiding in hormone production and hormone balance.

 4. Apply Fertility or Abdominal Massage